-Dr. Richard Smeyne is a Professor in the Jack and Vickie Farber Institute for Neuroscience at Thomas Jefferson University.
+Dr. Richard Smeyne is a Professor and Chair of the Department of Neuroscience and the Director of the Jack and Vickie Farber Institute for Neuroscience at Thomas Jefferson University, a Center of Excellence.
 His research focuses on the cell biology of Parkinson's, with an interest in the interactions between the immune system and the central nervous system (brain and spinal cord).
 With a long-standing interest in the cell biology of Parkinson’s disease, his studies examine both environmental and genetic causation.
-His lab was the first to show, in animal models of PD, that exercise could modify disease progression and more recently examines the underlying molecular programs r esponsible for this neuroprotection along with which cells are responsible for the toxicity seen following MPTP administration.
+His lab was the first to show, in animal models of PD, that exercise could modify disease progression and more recently examines the underlying molecular programs responsible for this neuroprotection along with which cells are responsible for the toxicity seen following MPTP administration.
 Additionally, Dr. Smeyne studies the role of environmental enrichment in neuroprotection.
 He is also recognized for his work examining interactions of the peripheral immune system with that of the brain’s innate immune system immune as well as the role of viruses in the etiology of Parkinson’s.
 He has been published in Nature, Science, Proceedings of the National Academy of Sciences, Cell and the Journal of Neuroscience.
 Dr. Smeyne received his doctorate in anatomy from Thomas Jefferson University and completed his postdoctoral training in molecular biology at the Roche Institute of Molecular Biology.

 Roy Alcalay, MD, MS

-Dr. Roy Alcalay is an Associate Professor of Neurology at the Taub Institute and the program director of the Movement Disorders Fellowship at the Columbia University Medical Center, a Center of Excellence.
+Dr. Roy Alcalay is Chief of the Movement Disorders Division at Tel Aviv Sourasky Medical Center in Tel Aviv, Israel, a Center of Excellence.
+He recently moved from Columbia University where he holds a part-time Associate Professorship.
 His research focuses on biomarkers and genetics in Parkinson’s disease and cognitive functioning.
-He is a Brookdale Leadership in Aging fellow, and his research is supported by the NIH, the Parkinson’s Foundation, the Michael J. Fox Foundation and the Smart Foundation.
-He is a member of Scientific Advisory Board (SAB) of the Parkinson’s Foundation and the Silverstein Foundation for Parkinson’s with GBA.
+He was a Brookdale Leadership in Aging fellow, and his research has been supported by the NIH, the Parkinson’s Foundation, the Michael J. Fox Foundation and the Smart Foundation.
+He is a member of Scientific Advisory Board of the Parkinson’s Foundation and the Silverstein Foundation for Parkinson’s with GBA.
 He is the lead investigator of PD GENEration, a Parkinson's Foundation flagship study that provides genetic testing and counseling to people with Parkinson’s.
 His clinical practice focuses on Parkinson's and other movement disorders, including tremor, dystonia, Tourette syndrome, myoclonus, ataxia, and chorea.
-Dr. Alcalay has contributed to a range of original articles in leading medical research journals, including the The New England Journal of Medicine, Neurology, Archives of Neurology, Genetics in Medicine, Journal of Clinical and Experimental Neuropsychology, Movement Disorders and Parkinsonism and Related Disorders.
+Dr. Alcalay has contributed to a range of original articles in leading medical research journals, including The New England Journal of Medicine, Neurology, Archives of Neurology, Genetics in Medicine, Journal of Clinical and Experimental Neuropsychology, Movement Disorders and Parkinsonism and Related Disorders.
 Dr. Alcalay received his medical degree from Tel Aviv University, Israel, his neurology training from the Harvard University residency program at Massachusetts General Hospital and Brigham and Women's Hospital and his movement disorders training at Columbia University.
 He is a graduate of the Patient Oriented Research and earned Master's in biostatistics from Columbia University.

 Warren Hirst, PhD